-This modifier type lets you write your own user-defined modifier function in the Python language.
-Your Python function runs within the graphical user interface just like a normal OVITO modifier and can manipulate, analyze or amend the simulation data in exactly the way you need it.
-Such user-defined modifier functions are useful whenever the standard tool set of built-in modifiers of OVITO is insufficient to solve your specific problem.
+This type of modifier lets you write your own user-defined modifier function in the Python language.
+Your Python function will run as part of the data pipeline within the OVITO Pro graphical user interface just like OVITO’s built-in modifiers and can manipulate, analyze, or amend the simulation data in any way you need it.
+Writing user-defined modifier functions is useful whenever the toolset of built-in modifiers of OVITO is insufficient for solving your specific problem at hand.

 What is a Python script modifier?

 After you have inserted an instance of the Python script modifier into your pipeline, you have to define a Python function by entering some code into the integrated code editor window of OVITO Pro.
 For instance:

 def modify(frame, data): print("Number of particles:", data.particles.count) data.attributes['Time'] = 0.002 * frame